 In addition to serving the area's passenger needs, the Airport is the air cargo hub for the El Paso/Juarez border plex.
 Although Juarez has an airport providing passenger service to Mexico's major cities, it lacks air cargo facilities.
 As such, the air cargo facilities of the El Paso International Airport are used to meet the air transportation needs of the region.
 The graph below depicts the trend in landed weight for both passenger and air cargo traffic, highlighting a decrease in passenger landed weight but an increase in cargo freight.
-The landed weight in the General Aviation category is shown for the first time in this report.
+The landed weight in the General Aviation category is shown below.
 This represents aircraft exceeding 60,000 lbs serviced by our Fixed Based Operators.